AriFordsham/GHCWiki/linear-types.md

 When an exception is raised during the consumption of `f u`, `u` may not have been fully consumed.
 Functions whose argument is consumed *at most* once when their result is consumed exactly once are called affine.

-Linear functions do have the property that: /if their result is consumed at most once, then their argument is consumed at most once/.
+Linear functions do have the property that: _if their result is consumed at most once, then their argument is consumed at most once_.
 This is a more relevant phenomenon in case exceptions are raised: exceptions interrupt the consumption of the result, which is only partial.